“WELCOME TO DEREVITLE”

 I stare at the four other people around me.
 One is an old man, his eyes watery and grey.
 He might not even last the four years.
-Another is a stocky man, maybe forty, who just comes to about my shoulders.
+Another is a stocky man, maybe forty, whose head wouldn’t pass my shoulders.
 His skin is permanently burned red, making his scruffy blonde beard painfully prominent.
 Is he sane?
 Wiped across his face is a weird, almost deranged, smile.
-In his expression though, there is no joy.
+His expression is completely devoid of joy.
 The other two in my group barely look at me.
 I think they believe that if they ignore everyone’s existence, they will be ignoring their fate.

 The Pre-Inspector leads us through the dusty camp to a small, concrete building.
 A wooden door hangs crookedly on its rusty hinges.
 My OCD goes crazy.
 I envision the door being straightened… that’s better.
-Inside are a few slabs of wood exactly like the door.
+Inside are a few slabs of wood identical to the door.
 You can tell the government is not liberal on materials.
-The Pre-Inspector points to a pile of blankets on the floor and then leaves.
-Never once does he speak a word to any of us.
-We stand there unmoving.
+The Pre-Inspector points to a pile of blankets on the floor and leaves.
+He never once spoke a word to any of us.
+We stand there unmoving, ears listening to the muffled tromp of feet reverberating through the ground.
 What are we supposed to do?
 The old man finally collapses in exhaustion onto the nearest slab...I should say cot.
 I scuttle off to a sl- cot in the corner.

 Who had this last?
+Lying down, I trace my fingers across all its grooves and splinters.
 Sketched into its surface are hundreds of initials.
 The walls are covered with tally marks and dates.
 How long will we be here?
-I know we are destined to four years in the system...but how long till a group could be found for me?
-With one group killed a day...it should not take too long for more girls my age to come in.
+I know we are destined to four years in the system...but how long till a group can be found for me?
+With one group killed a day...it should not take too long for more girls my age to come to Derevitle.
 How were we chosen anyway?
 Is it truly random?
-If so, then it might be a while until four girls like me were also picked.
-I might as well sleep, though.
+If so, then it might be awhile until four girls like me are picked.
+I close my eyes to keep out the desert air, which already seems to be turning my eyes to sand.
+I might as well sleep, anyway.
 Nothing else will stop this misery.

 A lightning bolt shatters the day.
 Suddenly, the rain is slashing against us.
 Father’s violin lies smashed on the now muddy grass.
 “Mother!
 Father!
 What’s going on?
 I don’t understand!”
 I turn, desperate to find them.
 Around me, instead of the loving arms of my mother, are the formed arms of a porcelain statue.
 My mother’s bright cheeks are now reduced to pink paint on white china.
 “Mother!”
 I yell.
 My hands reach out to touch even her image, but strong arms pull back...back into the darkness.
 The hard face of a government official is pressed near my own.
 “You have been chosen.” his rough voice booms.
 It echoes over and over and over.
 I hear someone screaming, “No!”
 Is it me?
 My mouth is closed.
 A flash of light reflects off a gun.
 Slowly, it points towards me.
 I hear the click as it is loaded.
 Shaking, my mind silently screams.
 I’m going to die….

 Why was I chosen?
 I had a happy life...I could have been a writer, a teacher, a great historian, a politician.
 I had my whole life ahead of me, but now it has been snatched from my grasp.
 A spark of anger springs up within me.
 How can I live under the hand of this government, this government that has chosen my destruction.
 Remorse floods me as I realize that I lived for so long without appreciating it completely.
-I took life so for granted.
+I took so much of life for granted.
 Now, my time is in an hourglass.
 Each second slips by and is not replaced.
-Soon the time for me will run out.
+Soon the last grain will fall.
 No matter how much I hate what I am going through, I must make use of every precious second.
-I lay my head on my knees.
-I let the echo of my mother’s voice resound in my mind.
+I lay my head on my knees, letting the echo of my mother’s voice resound in my mind.
 Exhaustion overwhelms me, and I sink back down onto my cot.